elvinyung/epsilon-delta/readme.md

 Sets the limiter numbers for the given `userKey` so that its bucket has the given `capacity` and it refills at `expire`.

 #### `limiter.manualSet(userKey, data)`
-Sets the limiter numbers for the given `userKey` according to `data`.
+Sets the limiter numbers for the given `userKey` according to `data`. `data` can contain `capacity`, a number representing the size of a bucket, and `expire`, a number representing the interval before the bucket is refilled.